Composite Fillings in London

-Composite fillings, or ‘white fillings’, are natural-looking tooth-coloured resins that are much stronger, safer, and more aesthetically pleasing than the traditional metal fillings.
+Composite fillings, or ‘white fillings’, are natural-looking tooth-coloured resins that are much stronger, safer, and more aesthetically pleasing than traditional metal fillings.
 They can be used to restore a decayed tooth or repair a defect.
-These white composite fillings match the natural colour of your teeth, seamlessly blend in to your mouth, and can also strengthen the remaining tooth structure to prevent further breakage to your teeth.
+These white composite fillings match the natural colour of your teeth, seamlessly blend into your mouth, and also strengthen the remaining tooth structure to prevent further breakage to your teeth.

-Another benefit is that composite fillings also create less sensitivity to extremes of hot and cold as they do not conduct heat like traditional metal fillings can.
-Although they are often used on the front teeth, where a natural appearance is important, they may also be used on a back tooth when the restoration is small, or may be visible when speaking or laughing.
+Another benefit is that composite fillings create less sensitivity to extremes of hot and cold as they do not conduct heat as traditional metal fillings can.
+Although they are often used on the front teeth, where a natural appearance is important, they may also be used on a back tooth when the restoration is small or maybe visible when speaking or laughing.

 How long does it take?

 What steps are involved in the process of composite fillings?

 Next, we conduct a probing or testing procedure to ensure that all the decay has been successfully eliminated.
 Once the decayed area has been removed, we proceed to prepare the space for the filling by thoroughly cleaning the cavity to remove any bacteria or debris.